 - What questions do I need to ask about the literature?

 - What types of sources are suitable for the questions?

 - How much time do I have to research, read, analyse and synthesise the literature?

 - Which referencing style am I required to use (e.g. Harvard, APA etc)?

 Selecting and evaluating sources

-Use a set of questions such as these to help choose appropriate sources and evaluate and analyse those sources.
+Use a set of questions, such as those below, to help choose appropriate sources for evaluation and analysis.

 What categories will you use to select sources?